chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="http://pagodabox.io/">
    pagodabox.io
   </a>
-  — Small worker, web server, cache, and database for free
+  — Small worker, web server, cache and database for free
  </li>
  <li>
   <a href="https://www.cloudandheat.com/">